Roger Clarke's Web-Site

 Contemporary information systems have very substantial reach.
 As a result, there may be entities that reside in the background yet are nonetheless materially affected by the implementation of these systems.
-For example, an online travel booking system has the potential to disintermediate one or more companies, resulting in the cessation of business operations, layoffs, and dislocation and economic hardship for employees' families, and perhaps for others in the regions in which the disintermediated company operated.
+For example, an online travel booking system has the potential to disintermediate one or more companies, resulting in the cessation of business operations, layoffs, dislocation and economic hardship for employees' families, not to mention inconvenience for passengers who used to avail themselves of the services of the disintermediated companies, and perhaps for others in the regions in which the disintermediated companies operated.
 Another example relates to information systems that store personal data about third parties.
-The agreement between the US and the EU with respect to the collection and storage of air passenger data also comes into this category (Mitsilegas, 2015).
+The agreement between the US and the EU with respect to the collection and storage of air passenger data comes into this category (Mitsilegas, 2015).

-The perspective that a researcher adopts has a very significant influence on the entire research undertaking.
+The perspective that a researcher adopts has a substantial influence on the entire research design.
 It dictates the framing of the research, drives the selection and formulation of research questions, provides the criteria based on which alternative research designs are evaluated, and effectively determines what is included within and excluded from the potential outcomes of the research, as well as how those outcomes are expressed.
-In effect, the choice of researcher perspective represents a choice of a beneficiary, i.e. a particular stakeholder that stands to benefit directly from the research.
+In effect, the choice of researcher perspective represents a choice of a beneficiary, i.e. a particular stakeholder that has the potential to benefit directly from the research.